AdrianDvzc/pokedex/README.md

-# pokedex
+# pokédex
-pokedex built with pokeapi and tkinter
+pokédex built with pokeapi and tkinter